-I’ve been asked several times recently about why I do not use the continuous brew method for kombucha which adds fresh sweet tea to the fermenting vessel periodically to mix with tea in various stages of fermentation.
-While this method is awesome for some folks, I’ve tried it myself and it just didn’t work for me.
+I’ve been asked several times recently about why I do not use the continuous brew method for kombucha.
+The process adds fresh sweet tea to the fermenting vessel periodically to mix with tea in various stages of fermentation.
+You essentially rarely wash the brewing vessel and simply keep topping it up with fresh sweet tea as it gets used up.

-Mold Risk with Batch Kombucha Easily Eliminated by Increasing Starter Liquid
+Low Mold Risk with Batch Kombucha

 Some folks say that the continuous brew method reduces the risk for mold.

-In my experience, the risk is very small indeed for getting mold in your brewing kombucha, but if you wish to eliminate the risk to virtually nil, simply double the amount of starter you use for each batch.
+In my experience, the risk is very small indeed for getting mold in your brewing kombucha.
+If you wish to eliminate the risk to virtually nil, simply double the amount of starter you use for each batch.

 It’s that simple.
 Increasing the starter at the beginning increases the acidity of the initial brew and mold just won’t go there.